-What are some of the activities you do in a typical day? (examples might be sleep, school, personal hygiene, eating, homework, watching TV/movies, social media, spending time with God, sports or clubs, jobs etc.)
+Make a list of the activities you do in a normal day. (examples might be sleep, school, personal hygiene, eating, doing homework, watching TV/movies, social media, spending time with God, sports or clubs, jobs etc.)

-9. As you look at the clocks above, Do you feel like the most important things are getting the time they need?
-What adjustments do you think God is leading you make in your life and schedule to make sure you don’t let the important things get pushed out by the less important things?
+*10. As you look at your circle, do you feel like the most important things are getting the time they need?
+How do you think God would want you to change your schedule to make room for those important things?